-Multi-Family, Hospitality and Healthcare assets
+Multi-Family, Hospitality and Healthcare Assets

 The middle-market investment landscape often remains overlooked as larger investors gravitate towards more prominent opportunities.